 Tour cancellations can happen due to various reasons: poor weather conditions, closed venues, broken equipment, mechanical issues, lack of tour guides, etc.

-In the Caribbean, snorkeling/diving/kayaking/sailing activities usually get canceled due to the strong winds; In Europe, it once happened to me that the tour was canceled because the tour operator was unable to provide a licensed tour guide.
+In the Caribbean, snorkeling/diving/kayaking/sailing activities usually get canceled due to the strong winds; In Europe, it once happened to me that a tour was canceled because the tour operator was unable to provide a licensed tour guide.

 Suggested article: Pros and Cons of Booking Cruise Ship Shore Excursions

 All these situations can occur and guests should not be surprised when they happen.
 I work in the Shore excursions department and my advice would be to always reconsider alternative options in case your shore excursion gets canceled.
-You should always do research about a particular port of call and have a list of two, three things to do/visit; in that case, you’ll avoid the disappointment in case of cancellation and still get the chance to get the most of the destination!
+You should always do research about a particular port of call and have a list of two, or three things to do/visit; in that case, you’ll avoid disappointment in case of cancellation and still get the chance to get the most of the destination!

 4. Onboard Venues Fully Booked

 If you have already been on a few cruises, you must be familiar with how exciting the life onboard is: endless activities, venues, events, people from different backgrounds – everything bustling with life and positive vibes!

 But, what happens if you plan to celebrate your birthday or anniversary at your favorite specialty restaurant, only to find out last minute that it is fully booked on that particular day?